 If an unauthorised leave of absence is taken, the school follow Staffordshire County Council's Code of Conduct for issuing penalty notices for unauthorised leave of absence.
-More information can be found at; https://www.staffordshire.gov.uk/education/welfareservice/Attendance/home.aspx

 Monitoring attendance and lateness

 The school aims to achieve at least 97% attendance each year.
 To help with this, we monitor attendance regularly.
 The school has established a system for monitoring attendance and lateness, the purpose and aims of which are as follows: